slab-itu/HTSS/README.md

-This repository contains we provide all code, models, and corpora for the NLP community for future academic research.
+This repository contains all code, models, and corpora for the NLP community for future academic research.